 ...

-• Fusion Welding: The joint area of the materials to be welded is heated to a molten state, forming a weld pool that solidifies upon cooling.
+• Fusion Welding: The joint area is heated to a molten state, forming a weld pool that solidifies during cooling to create a permanent metallurgical bond.

-• Pressure Welding: Pressure (with or without heating) is applied to cause plastic deformation of materials, achieving atomic bonding.
+• Solid-State Welding: Pressure (with or without heat) is applied to induce plastic deformation and solid-state bonding between metal surfaces.

-• Soldering: Filler metal with a melting point lower than the base metal is melted and fills the gap, forming a metallurgical bond.
+• Soldering: A filler metal with a lower melting point than the base metal melts and fills the joint gap without melting the parent material.

 ClassificationWelding MethodDescriptionApplication